dev-xo/remix-auth-totp/README.md

 ## Features

 - **🥳 Easy to Setup**.
-The Strategy will handle the entire Authentication flow for you.
+The Strategy will handle the entire Authentication Flow for you.
 - **🔐 Secure**.
 The OTP code is encrypted and signed with a Secret Key.
 - **📚 One Source of Truth**.
 The database of your choice.
 - **🛡 Bulletproof**.
 Written in strict TypeScript with a high test coverage.